Rules and Procedures

 - Students who have been absent will check appropriate classroom wall bins for missed work and submit work from absences into wall bins.

-- Students must respond immediately to the “give me five” hand signal with silence and focus attention on the teacher.
+- Students must respond immediately to the “give me five” hand signal with silence and focus attention on the teacher/staff member.

-First offense – Student will be required to copy the applicable section of the dress code and have their parent/guardian sign it.
+- First offense – Student will be required to copy the applicable section of the dress code and have his or her parent/guardian sign it.

 STUDENTS HAVE A RESPONSIBILITY TO COMPLY